yetanothermaker/ttn-resin-gateway-rpi/CONFIGURATION.md

   * Forward packets with a valid CRC.
 * GW_ANTENNA_GAIN optional - default 0.
   * Set this to the dBd gain of your antenna.
 The dBd value is the dBi value minus 2.15dB, ie. dBd = dBi-2.15.
 This is used to reduce the TX power of the concentrator to stay within the legal limits.
+* FREQ_PLAN_URL optional - default `https://account.thethingsnetwork.org/api/v2/frequency-plans/EU_863_870`
+  * The URL where the base configuration file and frequency plan should be downloaded from.
+This is overwritten by the URL given by the TTN account server when using the TTN gateway connector protocol.

 ## Server variables
 All server variables are optional, but when a server is enabled, it is recommended to set all variables to configure it completely.